Master of Public Health: track in Sexual and Reproductive Health and RightsApply online now

-For students who wish to apply for the Netherlands Fellowship Programme (NFP), the entire application package to KIT is due at the latest by 02 February 2017.
+For students who wish to apply for the Orange Knowledge Programme (OKP), former NFP, the entire application package to KIT is due at the latest by 25 February 2019.

-NFP application deadline: 22 March 2017.
-See our NFP page for more information.
+OKP application deadline 26 March 2019.
+See our OKP page for more information.